JMAConsulting/obiaa/wp-content/plugins/wp-persistent-login/readme.txt

 5. Active Login settings (premium)

 == Changelog ==

+= 2.1.4 =
+* Fix: Fixed issue with DISBALE_WP_CRON constant check causing an error on the settings page.

+= 2.1.3 =
+* Namespacing onMailError function to avoid conflicts with other plugins.
+Renamed to wppl_on_mail_error_log.
+* Adding check for WP Cron to ensure it is running.
+* Updating Freemius SDK to latest version.

 = 2.1.2 =
 * Feature: Added option to set a subject for the login history email notification.